mia-platform/distribution/modules/ingress/traefik/README.md

 ## User customization

-After the installation a namespace `admin` or `editor` may want to add the correct resources for exposing one or more endpoints for their microservices.
+After the installation a namespace `admin` or `edit` may want to add the correct resources for exposing one or more endpoints for their microservices.
 Additionally a `cluster-admin` can add a `default` `TLSStore` and `TLSOptions` resource with the default configurations that the secure connection must have if the user will not specify nothing in their `IngressRoutes`.